Meet the team

 Joanna is the Policy and Public Affairs Manager at NSPCC Scotland, where she has worked since 2011.
 Prior to that Joanna held policy and parliamentary roles at the Equality and Human Rights Commission, and the National Autistic Society.
 Joanna has a degree in Scots Law, a diploma in Spanish law from the University of Deusto, Bilbao, and a post-graduate certificate in Public Policy.
 She is married with four young children, two of whom have cystic fibrosis.

-Anne is a commercial and strategic lawyer in the real estate sector, having been a partner at global law firm Linklaters LLP and more recently General Counsel & Director of Corporate Services at Capital & Counties Properties PLC, a property investment company in the FTSE250.
-She was a non executive director of the Learning Trust, a not for profit company responsible for the provision of education in the London Borough of Hackney until 2012.
-Anne’s sister, Janet, lived with cystic fibrosis until 1992.
+Anne has thirty years experience as a commercial and strategic lawyer in the real estate sector, having been a partner at global law firm Linklaters LLP and General Counsel & Director of Corporate Services at Capital & Counties Properties PLC, a property investment company in the FTSE250.
+She is a trustee of the Charles Dickens Museum and an independent member of the Audit and Risk Committee for The Samaritans and previously, she was a non executive director of the Learning Trust.
+Anne has a lifelong understanding of cystic fibrosis as her sister, Janet, lived with the condition until 1992.

 Sean Collins had a forty-year career with the accountancy firm KPMG, both in the UK and internationally, acquiring deep and extensive experience of finance, audit and corporate governance.
 He is a Crown Representative at HM Government Cabinet Office, where he helps oversee efficient procurement of resources.
 He is also a Non-Executive Director at Jersey Telecom as well as being a member of the Conduct Committee at the Financial Reporting Council, which regulates the UK accountancy profession.
 For many years he has been a Governor and Chairman at More House School in Farnham, a school specialising in the education of boys with learning difficulties, and also spent ten years as an advisor to Oak Lodge, a school for the profoundly deaf.
 He is also a trustee of the Royal Society for Asian Affairs, an educational charity, and has previously been Deputy Chairman of the Farnham Branch of Arthritis Research UK.
 He has a grandson who was diagnosed at birth with cystic fibrosis.